alan-turing-institute/Palaeoanalytics/paper/paper.md

 # Methods and workflow

 `PyLithics` is devised to work with illustrations of lithic objects common to publications in archaeology and anthropology.
 Lithic illustrators have established conventions regarding systems of artefact orientation and proportions.
 Lithics are normally drawn at a 1:1 scale, with the vertical axis orthogonal to the striking platform.
 A preferred method is to orient and illustrate various aspects of an artefact as a series of adjacent surfaces at 90-degree rotations from the principal view (usually the dorsal surface).
-Each aspect contains internal details (i.e., flake scars, cortical areas, etc.), indication of flaking direction radial lines (ripples), and the inclusion of a metric scale (for more information about lithic drawings see [@Martingell:1988]).
-Currently,   `PyLithics` is optimised to work with unifacial flakes and bifaces, which are relatively flat, two-dimensional objects.
+Each aspect contains internal details (i.e., flake scars, cortical areas, etc.), indication of flaking direction radial lines (ripples), and the inclusion of a metric scale (for more information about lithic drawings see [@Martingell:1988].
+Currently `PyLithics` is optimised to work with unifacial flakes and bifaces, which are relatively flat, two-dimensional objects.

 The inputs for `PyLithics` are images of lithic objects, images of their associated scales, and a metadata `CSV` file linking the two and giving the scale measurement in millimeters.